 Next, in Oracle, an index is case-sensitive, so a search for “Complete” will be different to a search for “COMPLETE”.

 The most important factor is the index.
 If you have an index on the firstname column, for example, a WHERE condition that uses UPPER(firstname) will not use that index.
 Not using the index will cause the query to run slower.

-See below for how to create an index using the Oracle UPPER function, or read this guide on Oracle indexes.
+See below for how to create an index using the Oracle UPPER function, or read this guide on SQL indexes.

 Can You Create An Index Using the Oracle UPPER Function?

 Yes, you can.
 It’s called a function-based index.

 To allow the use of an index, you need to create a function-based index.
 You should create an index on this column using the UPPER of that column.